tarantool/doc/doc/reference/configuration/cfg_replication.rst

     Since version :doc:`2.5.1 </release/2.5.1>`.
     For :ref:`synchronous replication <repl_sync>` only.
     This option tells how many replicas should confirm the receipt of a synchronous transaction before it can finish its commit.

-So far this option accounts all replicas, including anonymous.
+    Since version :doc:`2.10.0 </release/2.10.0>`, this option
+    does not account for anonymous replicas.

     It is 1 by default, so synchronous transactions work like asynchronous when not configured.
 1 means successful WAL write on master is enough for